Brit771/Data-Model-Design-Assignment/documentation.md

 - Demand analysis tracks ride demand by time and location, helping to identify peak periods and high-demand areas.

-- This analysis aggregates ride data by date, hour, and pickup location to uncover patterns in demand across different times and locations.
+- This analysis aggregates ride data by hour, and pickup location to uncover patterns in demand across different times and locations.

 - Business Value - Understanding peak demand allows for better resource allocation, ensuring sufficient drivers are available in high-demand areas, reducing wait times and improving service efficiency.